wesleyguirra/wesguirra.github.io/README.md

 > As a Tech Lead my main role was to take care of the development area as a whole, understand and suggest design patterns, review team codes, lead the team (2 developers, 1 designer, 1 QA) through the application of SCRUM to optimize deliveries, managing productive and non-productive environments using mainly Azure cloud, helping to implement the DevOps culture, I was also able to work on proofs of concept using new technologies such as Flutter, React and Headless CMS.

 #### Accomplishments
-- Implemented `CI/CD` for Mobile, Web and APIs projects using `GoCD` and `Azure DevOps`
+- Implemented `CI/CD` for Mobile, Web, and APIs projects using `GoCD` and `Azure DevOps`
 - Developed Credit card machine Android App using `Flutter`
 - `Leadership` of technology teams
 - Defined `KPIs` for technology teams
-- Created `SCM` plan of company projects
+- Created `SCM` plan for company projects
 - `Sustentation` and creation of apps infrastructure on `Azure`
 - Maintain and improve the performance of a `WordPress` website with more than 5 million access per month for the main player of benefits services in Brazil and France called Ticket/Edenred.
-- Designed and Developed Financial APIs, and mobile apps in `Flutter` to sell gift card through a card machine (Android).
+- Designed and Developed Financial APIs, and mobile apps in `Flutter` to sell gift cards through a card machine (Android).

 ### Fullstack Engineer at Platform Builders (2018/10 ~ 2019/11)
 ---